Prehistoric Art Timeline

 Fish God of Lepenski Vir, sandstone carving of therianthropic figure, Serbia.

-Mesolithic Era ends in Europe, superceded by the Neolithic (New Stone Age), a much more settled form of existence, based on farming and rearing of domesticated animals.
-(Light plough introduced in Europe.)
-The major art form of the Neolithic art was ceramic pottery.
+Mesolithic Era ends in Europe, superceded by the Neolithic (New Stone Age), a much more settled form of existence, based on farming and rearing of domesticated animals, as well as the use of polished tools.

 Jade carving begins in China, as does Chinese lacquerware and silk production.